11/09/2017

 Vision Eye Institute surgeons are highly experienced, and many have introduced new surgical techniques and technologies into Australia.
 Our network of doctor partners regularly share their knowledge with each other, in order to stay abreast of the latest developments and ensure they are providing best-practice care for patients.
 They author peer-reviewed publications and are frequently invited to participate in trials and present at major conferences.

-Laser eye surgery is offered at our clinics in Melbourne, Chatswood, Brisbane and Townsville.
+Laser eye surgery is offered at our clinics in Melbourne, Chatswood, Adelaide and Brisbane.

-Clinics generally quote the cost of laser eye surgery per eye so make sure you factor this in when comparing costs.
+Clinics generally quote LASIK cost (and the cost of other types of laser eye surgery) per eye so make sure you factor this in when comparing costs.

 Vision correction, which includes laser eye surgery, is about more than just a surgical procedure.
 Some clinics will include all of the below costs in one package, while others may charge each separately.